Cannabinoids vs. Cannabidiol. What is the Difference?

 Consuming CBD will never cause a high or temporarily affect cognitive functions in any way, unlike THC.
 This makes CBD a safe option for children or anyone that is looking to incorporate the balancing effects of CBD and cannabinoids without having to experience the effects of being “high”.

-CBD hemp oil is made from hemp in which the CBD content is the highest and the THC content is near nonexistent.
-The main difference between hemp plants and drug plants is the resin content.
-Industrial made hemp plants have a low resin content, drug plants have a higher resin content.
-Industrial hemp varieties are typically grown from pedigree seeds.
-These seeds yield as many as one hundred skinny, tall, bamboo-like plants per square meter.
-These plants are harvested by machines and are then manufactured into a wide array of products like cloth, edible oils, and paper
+CBD hemp oil originates from hemp with the highest CBD content and negligible THC content.
+The primary distinction between hemp plants and drug plants lies in their resin content.
+Industrial hemp plants possess low resin content, while drug plants boast higher resin content.
+Industrial hemp varieties typically stem from pedigree seeds, yielding up to one hundred skinny, tall, bamboo-like plants per square meter.
+Machines harvest these plants, which are then processed into various products like cloth, edible oils, and paper.

-Drug plants are typically grown from asexually reproduced clones, one to two bushy plants per square meter.
-The flowers of these plants are harvested by hand, dried, trimmed and cured.
-Soon after this process is completed, the flowers are ready to be consumed for their medicinal effects.
-Hemp seed oil , is not the same as CBD rich oil that is extracted from the flowers and leaves of the plant.
-Oil that has been pressed from the hemp seed contains no CBD or THC, but it is great for making paint, soap, varnish, and protein enriched food supplements.
+Drug plants are commonly cultivated from asexually reproduced clones, resulting in one to two bushy plants per square meter.
+Their flowers are hand-harvested, dried, trimmed, and cured.
+Following this process, the flowers are ready for consumption for their medicinal effects.
+Hemp seed oil differs from CBD-rich oil extracted from the plant’s flowers and leaves.
+Oil pressed from hemp seeds contains no CBD or THC but is suitable for producing paint, soap, varnish, and protein-enriched food supplements.

 Industrial hemp contains far less cannabidiol than high-resin CBD-rich cannabis.

-Prior to the initiation of the 2018 Farm Bill, the majority of the CBD products that were available in the United States were taken from low-resin industrial hemp that has been grown in China or Europe.
-Now that the cultivation of hemp is legal in the United States, it should be easier to obtain CBD products that are better quality made from hemp that is grown in Oregon, Colorado, Montana, Kentucky, and other states.
+Before the enactment of the 2018 Farm Bill, the majority of CBD products available in the United States were derived from low-resin industrial hemp grown in China or Europe.
+With hemp cultivation legalized in the United States, accessing higher-quality CBD products made from hemp grown in Oregon, Colorado, Montana, Kentucky, and other states should be more straightforward.
 Cannabis is a botanical that is highly adaptive because it is able to survive in various legal and ecological environments.
 It has a wonderful response to the human hand, which has expanded the capabilities of the plant in ways that are unprecedented.

 Not found